How Countly Works

 We distribute each version through our Github page.
 Countly changelog lists all Countly versions and corresponding changelogs.
 The news of new version launches is also shared by email and on our blog.
 Follow the Countly blog to remain informed of all updates.

-The Countly Assistant, which is enabled by default and available for both the Enterprise Edition and the Community Edition, will notify you when there is an update on major SDKs as well as Countly server with a bell icon on the top right of your Countly panel.
+The Countly Assistant, which is enabled by default and available for both the Enterprise Edition and the Community Edition, will notify you when there is an update on major SDKs as well as the Countly server with a bell icon on the top right of your Countly panel.

-Languages that Countly Supports
+Languages that Countly supports

 You can create a 30-day free account on Countly, and start working on your dashboard.
-If you have a Digital Ocean account, it only takes 8 minutes to run Community Edition without doing any installation work.
+If you have a Digital Ocean account, it only takes 8 minutes to run Community Edition without any installation work.

 Downloading Countly Server and SDKs